 “The Illyrians certainly never collectively called themselves Illyrians”

-Therefore it may be so, that over the course of centuries the winners of the Trojan war kept calling their opponents Illyrians – even after its original meaning was forgotten.
+Therefore it may be so, that for centuries the winners of the Trojan war kept calling their opponents Illyrians – even after its original meaning was forgotten.

 Indeed, what would be a Greek designation for the inhabitant of Ilion?

 Ilion of the Adriatic

 There is only one more ancient city called Ilion.
 It lies on the coast of the Adriatic sea, in modern Epirus.
 For the ancient Greeks, this was a part of the oldest Illyria – Illyris Greaca.
 Illyris Greaca consisted of Epirus, Dalmatia, and Pannonia.
 During the Roman period, Epirus became a part of Macedonia.

 So, is it a coincidence that the city of Ilion originally lied on the territory of Illyria, in the same area where most of the Trojan allies were?